ut-astria/PyCIS/README.md

 ![Demo Video](docs/videoAll_20201220_45696_starlink-1422.gif)

-Many single-frame features (namely star-streak features) are visual gestalts but are not registered as 'meaninful events' (as of version 0.1).
-Additionally, the track is lost on the last frames of the vidObj*.avi demo video.
-These issues appear to be due to the use of a single cubic 3D kernel for gradient computation, which incorrectly computes elevation angles due to the limited temporal resolution.
-A joint spatial (2D) and temporal (3D) detection pipeline with a unified exclusion principle is slated for a near-term update.
-Linearity constraints on region-growing of center-line features (non-constant velocity) may be causing issues with the object track near the end of the demo video, and this is under investigation, along with implementation of non-linear trajectory priors.
+Some low-SNR star streaks are lost on individual-frame detections, likely due to building the markov probability kernels from the image itself.
+Using a star-free image prior may enhance detection of dim stars.
+Minor inaccuracies in the object centerline are due to linearity constraints, to be relaxed in favor of non-linear centerline curves in the future.

-Note: This video has been converted to .gif format and rescaled to 50% for github rendering.
+Note: This video is generated at 25% scale for github rendering.

 ------------------------------------------------------------------